 Is Bits credit legit?

-You can’t use the Bits credit card as a traditional credit card outside of the Bits web store, which means there’s much less risk of both fraud or accruing credit card debt.
-It’s also virtual, so it effectively only exists on your phone.
+You can’t use the Bits credit card as a traditional credit card outside of the Bits web store, which in theory means there’s less risk of both fraud or accruing credit card debt.

 Bits is the brainchild of Faisal Khalid who founded it in 2019.
 He launched the tool after moving to the UK from the US and being frustrated by a thin UK credit file holding him back.